Will Smith Preview, Player Props: Dodgers vs. Red Sox

 Will Smith At The Plate

-- Among qualifying hitters in MLB play, he ranks 41st in batting average, 20th in on-base percentage, and 50th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 45th in batting average, 18th in on-base percentage, and 50th in slugging.

-- He has scored a run in 54 games this year, with multiple runs eight times.
+- He has scored in 55.0% of his games this year, with two or more runs scored in 8.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.